Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Appendix

 \subsection{Additional Details}

-This section provides additional details related to model training and prompts.
+This section provides additional details related to model training, inference, and prompts.
 The experiments are performed on Nvidia A100 machines.
-The hidden size of Llama and Mistral is 4096, and 3072 for Gemma.
+The hidden size of Llama and Mistral is 4096 and 3072 for Gemma.
 The number of trainable parameters in our LoRA fine-tuned models is 3.6M for Llama and Mistral.
 On the other hand, the trainable parameters of the Gemma model is 3.4M.
+We found that 8B models provided an optimal balance for training on our GPU servers.
+Smaller models resulted in lower performance, while larger models posed computational challenges due to resource constraints.
+This is why we conducted our experiments using LLaMA 3.1 (8B), Mistral (7B), and Gemma (7B).
+It also helped to balance between performance and computational efficiency, making our approach both scalable and practical for real-world applications.
 Due to memory limitations in GPU, we use a batch size of 1.
 We increase the effective batch size to 8 by using gradient accumulation.
 The training time for MultiWOZ and Snips is approximately 20 and 6 GPU hours, respectively.

+During inference, the model takes only the dialogue context as input and generates the corresponding dialogue state, without relying on any oracle belief state.
+We do not apply any additional post-processing to enforce JSON formatting.
+In our experiments, all outputs adhered to the expected JSON format, and no formatting issues were observed.
+However, in the event of a failure, the output will default to an empty dictionary (i.e., \{\}).
 All the belief states are generated using a single run.

 Table~\ref{tbl:prompt1} shows the prompt format used to formulate the dialogue context ($C_t$) to generate the belief states.
 It contains the task information, slot descriptions, dialogue history, and output format.
 Note that Table~\ref{tbl:prompt1} shows the prompt specific to Llama.
 The prompt remains exactly the same for Mistral and Gemma, except for the special tokens.
 For the Snips dataset, we use the same template with the Snips-specific slot description.